The Jain-Monrad criterion for rough paths and applications to random Fourier series and non-Markovian H\"ormander theory: Random Fourier series

-Lemma \ref{lemma:kolm} in combination with Proposition \ref {prop:rho_variation_conv} allows to derive bounds on the $\rho$-variation of covariance functions of here discussed type depending on $\mu$ only via its total variation norm.
+Lemma~\ref{lemmakolm} in combination with Proposition~\ref{proprhovariationconv} allows us to derive bounds on the $\rho $-variation of covariance functions of the type discussed here, depending on $\mu$ only via its total variation norm.
 Since we will use this to prove uniform estimates, we will need the following uniform estimates on the $L^1$-norm of cosine series.